Last Updated on January 16, 2026 by Emma Fajcz | Published: April 29, 2022

 Make Your Way to Piazza del Duomo

-A beautiful stroll to enjoy the best of Siena, walk down from Piazza del Campo directly to the Piazza del Duomo, where you can marvel at the Cattedrale di Santa Maria Assunta.
+For a beautiful stroll that will show you the best of Siena, walk down from Piazza del Campo directly to the Piazza del Duomo.
+Here you can marvel at the Cattedrale di Santa Maria Assunta.

 Wander Into the Cattedrale di Santa Maria Assunta